kent-map/chirpy/_posts/2021-10-17-20c-pendered-biography.md

 Although primarily associated with her home county of Northamptonshire, Mary Lucy Pendered, who is remembered as the author of ‘coy pastoral tales’  spent several years in [Herne Bay](Q929286), where she was the President of the local branch of the National Union of Women’s Suffrage Societies.[^ref1]

-{% include embed/image.html src="wc:Herne_Bay_College%2C_Herne_Bay_Kent.jpg" aspect="1.589" caption="Herne Bay, 1914" %}

-{% include embed/map.html center="Q929286" zoom="15" markers="Q929286" allmaps="542e2ed0e875aeb4~OS East Kent 1945" %}

 The daughter of a Northamptonshire auctioneer, Mary was an energetic and politically active campaigner for women’s rights.
 Described as tall, with blue eyes, brown hair and the sort who could “handle a racquet and a pair of reins better than most women”[^ref2], she moved from her home town of Wellingborough to London in 1892 to become a journalist.[^ref3]  She had already been dabbling with journalism, writing amusing poetry and stories in _The Magazine of music: For the student and the million._ This reflected her fun-loving nature as she loved performing and writing comic sketches and songs.
 She played both the piano and the banjo.

-{% include embed/image.html src="wc:Pracisting_the_Piano_%28Millais%29.png" aspect="0.871" caption="Engraving of a teenage girl playing the piano.
-Published in the magazine Once a Week as a poem illustration" %}
+{% include embed/image.html src="wc:Herne_Bay_College%2C_Herne_Bay_Kent.jpg" aspect="1.589" caption="Herne Bay, 1914" %}

+{% include embed/map.html center="Q929286" zoom="15" markers="Q929286" allmaps="542e2ed0e875aeb4~OS East Kent 1945" %}

 According to Mary, her parents opposed her decision to become a journalist and her father refused to support her.
 For a year she “battled for a place in the literary scheme of things in London, undaunted by the starvation wage of £1 a week”[^ref4]  working for _Life_ magazine, where she “did everything except sweep out the office’.[^ref5]  After this, she secured a position with the London edition of the _Detroit Free Press_ where she met Hall Caine and George Bernard Shaw and became “well-known to the denizens of Bohemia”.[^ref6]  She also joined the Fabian socialists.